111 K Street NE

 But there’s a cheaper path to broadband access for rural America: TV white spaces.

 Infrastructure costs for white space are inexpensive compared to cable or fiber broadband.
 There’s no need for pricey underground installations.
 Rather, TV white space uses the same infrastructure as, predictably, a TV broadcast.
+One broadcast station can project broadband over a nine mile radius, even in rough terrains.
 Considering that 301.7 million or 94% of all Americans live in homes with a TV, such infrastructure would reliably deliver broadband almost anywhere.

 Providing Internet with TV white spaces isn’t some fledgling venture experiment.
 Hospitals and megachurches already use white space freely.
 In many hospitals, medical telemetry devices connect patient vital monitoring to wireless white space Internet with antennae and centralized receivers.
 This allows soon-to-be patients traveling in ambulances to upload vital signs to hospital computers before arrival.
 Doctors can monitor patients from anywhere in the hospital complex.
 Megachurches use white space for wireless microphones at Christian services.
 Broadway theaters and the NFL use white space similarly at their own venues.